“It takes a village to raise a child” ~ African proverb

 I offer two levels of postnatal help.
 The first is an hourly rate of £22 with an estimated number of hours per week agreed at the outset.
 The second is my ‘Honouring the Mama’ postnatal package at £600, which includes eight, three hour visits, each with a 40 minute abdominal/neck, back and shoulder massage with warm oils – please visit my FAQs for information about my massages.

-I offer Closing the Bones which is a truly delightful and nurturing ritual and can be performed at any point after having children.
+I offer Closing the Bones which is a combination of a healing ritual and abdominal massage.
+It can be performed at any point after having children but most often is done in the immediate postnatal period.
 The cost is £50 for a two hour session

 I accept Doula UK gift vouchers which can be gifted to you by friends and family.